The Office of Stewardship

 How does this happen?
 And what do we do about it?

 A year or two ago, Fr.
 Mark McCormick shared with me some wisdom he had gained from Fr.
-Mark Horn, SJ.
+John Horn, SJ.
 In the words of Fr.
 Horn, when we are firmly under the standard of Jesus we experience a sense of communion with others; we are filled with courage and hope, humility and happiness.

 By contrast, when we find ourselves under the “standard of Satan”, we experience division, unbelief and unforgiveness.
 We find ourselves entertaining doubts, feeling discouragement, experiencing disappointment and perhaps even feeling despair.
 We have a sense of inadequacy and tend to isolate ourselves and feel alone.

 But if our desire is to be firmly rooted in Christ, why do we find ourselves sometimes experiencing these fruits of being under the Standard of Satan?
 Fr.
 Horn suggests that when we experience fears, doubts, angers and sorrows in life, we are vulnerable to the temptation to hide them, to withdraw into ourselves and into our pain.
 When we do this, Satan is able to use our pain to bind us.
 By contrast, when we share our fears, doubts, angers and sorrows with Jesus and allow Him into our pain, He brings healing and uses our suffering to draw us closer to Himself and others.

 Having this knowledge and applying it in my life has been a great blessing to me, allowing me to recognize the temptations which pull at me in an attempt to draw me out from under the Standard of Christ.
 Armed with this recognition, I am better equipped to fight the temptation and remain firmly rooted in Jesus.